 1. Preparation: Before developing a RCS, the ground must be carefully prepared.
 The conservation unit (species, subspecies or meta-population) and the geographical scale are determined.
 If the unit stretches over several countries and cultural areas, the planning process may have to be organised in several stages in order to allow the participation of local people and stakeholders (see Step 4).
-In the case of the lion, there are already the 2006 Regional Strategies available, which have informed the development of a number of NAPs (Breitenmoser et al. 2015, 2016; Chapter 3).
-However, for some transboundary lion (meta-) populations, it might be helpful to develop a new, more specific and detailed RCS.
+In the case of the lion, there are already the 2006 Regional Strategies available, which have informed the development of several NAPs (Breitenmoser et al. 2015, 2016; Chapter 3).
+However, these RCSs were rather general, so that for some transboundary lion (meta-) populations, it might be helpful to develop a new, more specific RCS.
 Partnerships are built through early involvement of interest groups and consistent mutual information, and the support from relevant stakeholders is secured.
 The cooperation between key players is essential for the success of the planning process and its implementation.
 Governmental institutions, experts, relevant NGOs and stakeholders (including potential opponents) have to be integrated into the process and have to understand their different roles.
-The support from relevant national authorities and international institutions must be secured, which can considerably ease the process and the subsequent political endorsement of the RCS and the NAP (Breitenmoser et al. 2015, 2016).
-For the planning workshops for the African lion strategies, arising from CITES, the Cat SG cooperated with the regional offices of IUCN, WCS, the two regional lion working groups and the wildlife conservation authorities of the host countries (Breitenmoser et al. 2015).
+The support from relevant national authorities and international institutions must be secured through a mandate, which can considerably ease the process and the subsequent political endorsement of the RCS and the NAP (Breitenmoser et al. 2015, 2016).
+For the planning workshops for the African lion strategies, based on a mandate from CITES, the Cat SG cooperated with the regional offices of IUCN, WCS, the two regional lion working groups and the wildlife conservation authorities of the host countries (Breitenmoser et al. 2015).